3mdeb/news-and-ideas/blog/content/post/2022-05-04-fobnail_provisioning.md

 # About the Fobnail Token project

-The Fobnail Token is a project that aims to provide a reference architecture for building offline integrity measurement servers on the USB device and clients running in Dynamically Launched Measured Environments (DLME).
+The Fobnail Token is a project that aims to provide a reference architecture for building offline integrity measurement verifiers on the USB device and attesters running in Dynamically Launched Measured Environments (DLME).
 It allows the Fobnail owner to verify the trustworthiness of the running system before performing any sensitive operation.
 This project was founded by [NlNet